What is New?

 I doubt that most narcissists are even aware that most people who have any significant relationship with them experience trauma.
 If they knew the people in their lives experienced enough trauma, maybe they would stop, but they don't.

 I think most people know these days that trauma responses aren't healthy.
 The fawn, fight, freeze, flee trauma responses aren't healthy for the people who are experiencing them.
 If these trauma responses are further stuffed ("I'm going to pretend these situations never happened, and I'm going to live my life as though this and that never hurt me"), it's likely to be stored in the body and manifest as disease.
-It's been well documented that spousal abuse and particularly child abuse, and having a parent or spouse with Narcissistic Personality Disorder often means a compromised or clipped longevity.
+It's been well documented that spousal abuse and particularly child abuse, and having a parent or spouse with Narcissistic Personality Disorder often means a compromised immunity and often a clipped longevity.

 Trauma causes stress - lots of it, and you only have to look to people who go through a car accident or rape to know how long lasting the effects are.
-Stress causes disease.
+Stuffed stress causes disease.
 And there is also evidence that has surfaced that when narcissists try to make situations and people stressed, they let go of their own stress while giving it to someone else

 In my readings and research, I came across this class offering: How to Identify and Address the Survival Responses That Perpetuate Suffering and Block Therapy for NICABM (National Institute for the Clinical Application of Behavioral Medicine)